ayan-b/gist-todo-list-action/README.md

-Create a Todo List in a GitHub Gist (following the [task list syntax](https://help.github.com/en/github/managing-your-work-on-github/about-task-lists#creating-task-lists)) and create a list and check the tasks you have done off during the day.
+Create a Todo List in a GitHub Gist (following the [task list syntax](https://help.github.com/en/github/managing-your-work-on-github/about-task-lists#creating-task-lists)) and create a list, and check the tasks you have done off during the day.

 ![before todo](images/before-todo.png)